GravityPDF/gravity-pdf/README.txt

 2. View or download the PDF from a Gravity Forms entry.

 == Changelog ==

+= 3.5.2 =
+* Bug - Initialisation folder .htaccess file was preventing template.css from being loaded by the default templates.

 = 3.5.1 =
 * Bug - Fixed issue with core fonts Arial/Helvetica, Times/Times New Roman and Courier not displaying in the PDF.